hackoregon/archive-campaign-finance-ballotpath/znmeb/PostGIS/README.md

 The current setup is for Fedora Linux 20, and all the dependencies are already present in [CompJournoStick](http://znmeb.github.io/CompJournoStick/).
 It's pretty easy to port this to RHEL/CentOS, Ubuntu or openSUSE.
 I'll do that once we know where servers, etc. are going to reside, but for now I'm staying on the Fedora desktop.

+Note that with PostgreSQL on Linux, there are two sets of users, Linux users and PostgreSQL database users, often called 'roles' in PostgreSQL jargon.
+For most desktop installations, things are easier if they are mapped one-to-one.
+That is, the PostgreSQL user 'znmeb' is the same person as the Linux user 'znmeb'.

+When PostgreSQL is installed and configured, there will be a 'postgres' Linux user.
+And there will be a 'postgres' database role (user) inside the PostgreSQL database.
+This database user has 'superuser' powers - it can create other users and in general mess with stuff inside PostgreSQL just like 'root' can on a Linux system.

 1. Install the Linux packages
       ```
       ./1yum-install-dependencies.bash
       ```
-      This will install PostgreSQL, PgAdmin3, PostGIS, QGIS and some OpenStreetMap tools, plus any dependencies.
+      This will install [PostgreSQL](http://www.postgresql.org/), [pgAdmin](http://www.pgadmin.org/index.php), [PostGIS](http://postgis.net/), [QGIS](http://www.qgis.org/en/site/) and some [OpenStreetMap](www.openstreetmap.org/) tools, plus any dependencies.
 You only have to run this once.
 It won't hurt anything if you run it again.

 2. Configure PostgreSQL
       ```